VaidehaSathe/SoftwareEngineeringProject2025/README.md

   --extra-index-url https://pypi.org/simple \
   project-recommender==0.0.1
 ```
+* Confirm project-recommender is downloaded with `pip list`

 ### Install from source (for advanced users, skip if you installed with Pip)
 Clone the repository
 ```